Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Course Length

-The online component of the course is self-paced and must be completed at least one week before the virtual classroom component.
+The duration of the course is five business days.
+The online component of the course is self-paced and must be completed at least one day before the virtual classroom component.
 There are quizzes and evaluations to ensure that you thoroughly understand the material before going on to a new section.
 In most cases, it will likely take a total of 10-15 hours to complete the online self-paced component of the course.
-The virtual classroom component is a full-day, 5 hour session.
+The virtual classroom component is a full-day, five-hour session.

 Course Details